 Our STI tests are based on a vaginal self-swab.
 The nurse will give you step-by-step instructions.
 Most women prefer the option of collecting the specimen themselves rather than having the provider perform the vaginal swab.
 We offer the option of a urine based test, so if you feel uncomfortable with a vaginal swab, please let the nurse know during your appointment.

-While we encourage all of our STI testing clients to make an appointment at our SE Portland center prior to testing, there may occasionally be same day availability for walk-in clients.
-In order for us to serve you in the best way possible, please call our SE center before coming in.
+While we encourage all of our STI testing clients to make an appointment at our SE Portland or Beaverton centers prior to testing at that location, there may occasionally be same day availability for walk-in clients.
+In order for us to serve you in the best way possible, please call our SE or Beaverton center before coming in.

 It can take days to weeks for different infections to reach the point of being able to be detected by our testing procedures.
 We strongly encourage our clients to wait at least 10 days after exposure before being tested.

-The vaginal self-swab test which we perform at our SE clinic itself is pretty quick to administer, but we have our clients schedule an hour-long appointment for STI testing so we can get a better understanding of where they’re at.
+The vaginal self-swab test which we provide at our SE Portland or Beaverton clinics itself is pretty quick to administer, but we have our clients schedule an hour-long appointment for STI testing so we can get a better understanding of where they’re at.
 At Pregnancy Resource Center, we strive to be personal more than efficient.

 The CDC recommends that all pregnant women, sexually active women younger than 25, and women who are 25 or older and have a new sexual partner, multiple sex partners, or, a sex partner who has an STD should be tested for chlamydia & gonorrhea every year!
 Most women who are infected with Chlamydia and Gonorrhea have no symptoms, therefore testing is critical.

-Yes, at this time PRC performs free STD testing for females only at our SE center.
+Yes, at this time PRC performs free STD testing for females only at our SE Portland and Beaverton centers.